Competitions are completely optional!

 These are great fun and you get to fence for your Club, County or Region, but they do not earn ranking points.
 The Winton Cup is an inter Region competition held individually for Juniors, Seniors and Veterans and the Excalibur tournament is an inter-county event, the biggest competition in the country, where each county fields teams at foil, epee and sabre.
 Teams are made up of three fencers plus a substitute and events are by invitation only.

 There is no central listing of competitions!
-There are a number of websites to check and these are listed under the Calendar menu on this website.
+Although an increasing number are now listed and entered on the Sport80 BF Membership website.
+There are a number of other websites you can check and these are listed under the Calendar menu tab on this website.

 Most competitions have a closing date for entries a week or two before the comp but they usually allow late entries for an additional charge.
 Its always worth asking.